-The Company recorded \$61.0 million and \$57.7 million of amortization expense related to its finite-lived intangible assets during the years ended December 31, 2016 and 2015, respectively.
-Based on the Company's most recent analysis, amortization of intangible assets included within its consolidated balance sheets at December 31, 2016 is expected to be approximately \$60.0 million, \$60.0 million, \$55.0 million, \$50.0 million and \$45.0 million in the years ending December 31, 2017 through 2021, respectively.
+The Company's finite-lived intangible assets consist of collaborative agreements and the NanoCrystal and OCR technologies acquired as part of the EDT acquisition.
+The Company recorded \$62.1 million and \$61.0 million of amortization expense related to its finite-lived intangible assets during the years ended December 31, 2017 and 2016, respectively.
+Based on the Company's most recent analysis, amortization of intangible assets included within its consolidated balance sheets at December 31, 2017 is expected to be approximately \$65.0 million, \$55.0 million, \$50.0 million, \$40.0 million and \$35.0 million in the years ending December 31, 2018 through 2022, respectively.
 Although the Company believes such available information and assumptions are reasonable, given the inherent risks and uncertainties underlying its expectations regarding such future revenues, there is the potential for the Company's actual results to vary significantly from such expectations.
 If revenues are projected to change, the related amortization of the intangible assets will change in proportion to the change in revenues.